EBPaz/Adverse_Drug_Events_In_Pain_Medications/README.md

 # Drug Adverse Events for Top Three Prescription Pain Medications

 The industry selected by the analysis team was healthcare.
 Within the healthcare industry the team decided to focus on issues related to prescription medication as this would have direct patient impact.
-As the Food and Drug Administration has oversight over prescription mediation in the United States it was decided to use their open source API for data related to issues with prescrption drugs, also known as adverse events.
+As the Food and Drug Administration has oversight over prescription medication in the United States it was decided to use their open source API for data related to issues with prescrption drugs, also known as adverse events.

 The purpose of this project is to understand the association of three top prescribed pain medications with drug adverse events to see if there are similarities in reactions, the seriousness of the events and the sex of the individuals affected.